kodikarthik21/CS6910---Fundamentals-of-Deep-Learning/Assignment01/README.md

 Questions 5 and 6 are based on the plots generated in Question 4 and the intuitions drawn from them.
 The plots and the intuition derived from the plots are given in the report in detail.

+The confusion matrix given in Question 7 was generated using wandb only.
+It is a pretty interactive confusion matrix as it shows the number of examples for each set.

+Till now, we had used cross-entropy loss.
+In Question-8, we used the squared error loss.
+Even though the accuracies are similar, the values of the loss are drastically different.
+The plot in the report shows this.

+We chose the set of hyperparameters for fashion-MNIST which gave the highest accuracies and used the same on the MNIST dataset.
+This gave really high accuracies.
+So, the hyperparameters used for one training set can be very well used for the other training set.

+The code is pretty self-explanatory and sequential.
+Run the cells one after the other to get the desired plots.